shivangp76/sioyek/docs/commands/goto_definition.md

 ```

 doc_body:
-Go to the the definition of the first symbol in the highlighted line using the @link(ruler_mode, "ruler").
+Go to the the definition of the first symbol in the highlighted line using the @concept(ruler).